 Below are Twitter’s search operators.
 There doesn’t seem to be an actual page I can link to so instead I pinched them from the pop up window that appears when you click operators on Twitter’s dedicated search page (see picture above).
-Here’s the link for the Advanced Search where you can do even more.
+Here’s the link for the Advanced Search where you can do even more (but you’ll need to be logged in).
 I haven’t tried all of them but the one at the end doesn’t seem to be working now.

 Edit: Heh, note that WordPress dot com auto converts text smiley faces like : and ) into 🙂 so in the table below please remember that you’d need to write colons and brackets into your search terms.
 I’ve no idea if this even works though.
 I think some of these operators might be out of date.